Joining yarn in knitting is a basic knitting technique for adding a new ball of yarn

 OK, so there's a hole.

-Here is the end result of the same color yarn and I don't think you can even tell where the joins were right?
+Here is my same color swatch and I don't think you can tell where the joins were right?